Vellum flower icon Vellum Help

 You can add artwork to the edges of your book using a technique called forced edges.
 Unlike sprayed edges, forced edges do not require specialty equipment, so you can achieve them with any print-on-demand service.

-This guide describes how to apply forced edges to your book using a Custom Page Border and specialized edge artwork.
+This guide describes how to acquire edge artwork, and then how to apply it to your book using a Custom Page Border.

 Icon of open book, indicating something specific to print Forced edges only apply to your print edition